davidgasquez/astro-static-dashboard/README.md

 Prototyping how serverless dashboards could work.

-### Why not use Evidence / Quarto / Observable Framework?
+### Why don't you use Evidence / Quarto / Observable Framework?

 - Is quite minimal and can be heavily optimized/customized
 - It gives me more flexibility.
 E.g: using duckdb, wasm, Python, js, ...